Hair Loss Treatment in Austin

 Topical minoxidil (Rogaine) is one of the most common hair loss treatments and is available over the counter in formulations for both men and women.
 Minoxidil can stimulate hair growth and slow down hair loss, but it cannot cure baldness, and it may take up to six months to see any results.
 Prescription-strength Propecia is another treatment used for cases of male pattern baldness.
 Platelet-Rich Plasma injections and hair transplants may also be used as a response to hair loss.

-Vitalogy has nine Austin area locations to assist with hair loss treatment: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, Pflugerville, San Marcos, and Southwest Austin.
+Vitalogy has eight Austin area locations to assist with hair loss treatment: Bastrop, Burnet, Cedar Park, Georgetown, Harker Heights, Marble Falls, San Marcos, and Southwest Austin.

 You can also book an appointment to discuss hair loss treatment with a Vitalogy provider today.